 What to do about increased urination in the first trimester?

-In a lot of ways, this isn’t one you can really symptom manage as well as some others.
+In a lot of ways, this isn’t one of those symptoms that can manage as well as others.
 Most experts want you to stay hydrated and not limit water-intake.
 One thing you can limit is the amount of tea and coffee you consume because they are diuretics.
 This means they cause an increased passing of urine.

 Heartburn is a pregnancy symptom that almost always creeps up on women by their third trimester, but for some, may start right away!
 That’s because the hormone progesterone is at work loosening and relaxing your pelvic and uterine muscles to allow for growing and expanding during pregnancy.

 The unpleasant part for you?
-It means that the muscle that keeps your stomach acid down where it’s supposed to be is also looser, making it easier for acid to bubble up into your esophagus.
-You might find it particularly bothersome when you bend over or lay down.
+It means that the muscle that keeps your stomach acid down where it’s supposed to be is looser, making it easier for acid to bubble up into your esophagus.
+You might find it particularly bothersome when you bend over or lie down.